Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Close the Control after inserting the Location reference and minimize Lotus Notes.

-13. Click on the Contact Options' button.
+13. Click on the Contact Options button.

-When you look for the Email addresses manually in the Address Book, it will be displayed in the second format and you can search for the names by typing the first few characters of the first name in the lookup control.
+When you look for the Email addresses manually in the Address Book, it will be displayed in the second format, and you can search for the names by typing the first few characters of the first name in the lookup control.

-But when we attempt to send mail from MS-Access we must present the email ID to Lotus Notes in the first format.
+But when we attempt to send mail from MS-Access, we must present the email ID to Lotus Notes in the first format.

 The Image of the Lotus Notes Mail ID lookup control is given below for reference.
 I have edited the image to insert those names more familiar to you.
-Check the name displayed in the left window and how the name format changed when it is inserted in the To line.
+Check the name displayed in the left window and how the name format changes when it is inserted in the To line.

 Next, we will see how to send the Mail Alerts automatically from Microsoft Access through Lotus Notes at scheduled intervals.